-When you need to set up a scenario and precisely define the behavior of each participant, you need a tool that allows such freedom.
+When you need to set up a scenario and precisely define the behavior of each participant, you need a software that allows such freedom.
 Most of the tools on the market provide predefined tasks and doctrines that cannot be changed.
-It can be very sexy with stunning 3D output but beyond the game aspect you won’t get what you needed.
+You can tune some aspects but the hood is dead locked.
+It can still be very sexy, with stunning 3D output, but beyond the game aspect, you won’t get what you needed.

 With vsTASKER, you have the ability to build your scenario the way you want.
 You define graphically your own doctrines based on state-machine like logics.
 You attach behaviors and sensors to your entities.
 You populate the gaming area.
-You specify what to do upon communications, detections, signals, whatever events which occur during the simulation and you quickly get a realistic virtual battlefield up an running.
+You specify what to do upon communications, detection assessments, signals, whatever events which can occur during the simulation, and you quickly get a realistic virtual battlefield up an running.

 Three fleets of ships are defined.
 Two for the red force and one for the white.
 In the white fleet, only one ship (Kunming) has a logic, a radar and a sonar.

 The two most important items of this logic are Send_UAV and Send2Pos which directs the drone to the computed position.
 Send_UAV consider an area and not individual detections.

 White and red jet fighters are created by air force bases upon reception of a threat by Kunming frigate (for white forces) or Yaoshan radar.
 All airports share the same logic.